shlomi-noach/awesome-mysql/CONTRIBUTING.md

-This list accepts and encourages Pull Requests.
+This list accepts and encourages pull requests.

 # Contribution Guidelines